silx-kit/pyFAI/doc/source/operations/macosx.rst

 **Nota:** The usage of "python setup.py install" is now deprecated.
-It causes much more trouble as there is no installed file tracking, hence no way to de-install properly a package.
+It causes much more trouble as there is no installed file tracking, hence no way to properly un-install a package.